 - Rescue operation charge in case of emergency.

-- Tips for your guide and porter.
+- Tipping your guide and porter.

 Check our published date!
 If it doesn’t match, we are happy to customize your tour perfectly to suit your interests and needs, creating a unique travel experience for you